yahyatouil-dev/bc-hero-info/README.md

 ### **Feedback & Support**

-If you encounter any issues or have questions, don’t hesitate to [open an issue](https://github.com/yahyatouil-dev/bc-hero-info/issues).
+If you encounter any issues or have questions, don't hesitate to [open an issue](https://github.com/yahyatouil-dev/bc-hero-info/issues).
 You can also reach out to the community for support or offer suggestions for new features.

 ---

 ### **Stay Updated**

-Follow us on GitHub or the **Visual Studio Marketplace** to get the latest updates and announcements about BC HERO.
+Follow us on GitHub or the **Visual Studio Marketplace** to get the latest updates and announcements about AL HERO.
 As always, more features are in the pipeline to make your BC development experience even better.

 ---